azurecitadel/azurecitadel.github.io/automation/policy/lab1.md

 ![Policy Test-Portal](/automation/policy/images/lab1-policytest-portal-success.png)
 **Figure 7:** VM deployment success to UK location

-That concludes this lab.
+That concludes this lab, where we've learnt about applying a policy from the Azure portal.

 Next we'll tackle another common requirement, specifying which VM SKU’s are allowed to be deployed and we’ll start to automate it too.

 [▲ Index](../#labs){: .btn .btn--inverse} [Lab 2: Audit ►](../lab2){: .btn .btn--primary}